What is Liquidity Risk?

 Marketable securities included in liquid assets are comprised of securities specifically held as a liquidity buffer or for asset liability management purposes; trading securities, which are primarily held by Global Banking and Markets; and collateral received for securities financing and derivative transactions.

-Liquidity Risk, important parts from the 2021 Annual Report, Lloyds Banking Group plc
+Liquidity Risk, from the Annual Report, Lloyds Banking Group plc

 Liquidity risk is defined as the risk that the Group has insufficient financial resources to meet its commitments as they fall due, or can only secure them at excessive cost.